 For those who are new to this term, a phishing attack is the most infamous form of cyberattack.
 It is deployed using fear tactics or social engineering strategies.
 Cybercriminals usually target the email accounts of victims to infiltrate their personal information for malicious purposes.

 These cybercriminals disguise themselves as legitimate sources to dupe email recipients.
 They use enticing email subject lines or message content to trick recipients into responding by either clicking a malicious link or opening attachments.
 Or just simply provide their sensitive information to these cyber threat actors.

 The most common types of phishing emails are Business Email Compromise (BEC) attacks, spear phishing, whaling, pharming, etc. To prevent falling victim to such phishing attacks, it is important to implement cybersecurity solutions.

 Cybersecurity Practices to Mitigate Email Phishing Attacks

-The first and the foremost step to stay secure against email phishing attacks is user awareness.
+The first and foremost step to staying secure against email phishing attacks is user awareness.
 Employees play a major role in the cybersecurity chain of an organization.
 Also, they are the most vulnerable link in cybersecurity and hold access to confidential information of your organization.

 The Dos and Don’ts